syntasso/kratix/docs/writing-a-promise.md

 cat output/*
 ```

+The contents of the /output directory will be scheduled and deployed by Kratix to a worker cluster.
+They need to be valid Kubernetes resources that can be applied to any cluster with the Promise's `workerClusterResources` installed (see beneath).

-*If we already have the "Worker Cluster Resources" (see beneath) installed on a test cluster, we can optionally apply the resources in the /output directory and test to see if the Jenkins instance is created.*
+*If we already have the "Worker Cluster Resources" installed on a test cluster, we can optionally apply the resources in the /output directory and test to see if the Jenkins instance is created.
+This provides a fast feedback loop for developing a Promise.
+Continue to iterate on the container image, and running the image with input+output directories as above, until the files created in /output have the desired result when applied to a cluster with the worker cluster resources installed.*

 Once we are satisified with the image, we can push it so it's ready for use in our pipeline.
 ```bash